JYVÄSKYLÄ CHRISTIAN INSTITUTE

 - You can also ask for the application form from the school secretary at the school office.

-- The interview is on 24.8.2021, and you will get a personal invitation to an interview.
+- You will get a personal invitation to an interview.

 The school fee: